-Need help creating your poster for an upcoming conference such as ideaFest?...
+Need help creating your poster/video presentations for an upcoming conference such as ideaFest?...

 Creating Your Academic Poster SkillShop - This free Canvas Skillshop (length: ~1.5 hours) covers topics including effective layouts and designing for multiple audiences.

 Creating a Research Poster Libguide - This research guide will take you step-by-step to create a great poster.
 It includes design examples, how to use images, and what is needed for a quality printed poster.

 Participants in ideaFest are able to print their posters FREE of charge.
 For more information email firstname.lastname@example.org or call (707) 826-4189.
 Before you finalize and print, please be sure to reference Humboldt's 'Brand Guidelines.'

 Brand Guidelines - The guidelines for the University’s visual identity marks allow flexibility while still providing a unifying look and feel that can be consistently applied in all University communications and marketing.